Pandaman1441/Turn-Based-Battle-Simulator/docs/SDP.md

 	- figure out what the stat values should be based on the base character class plus the stats based on level
 	- skill loader will be run

+#### Menu Stuff
+- the various screens are going to have to be various states, having different files will make the them more manageable.
+- pygame-menu keeps track of menus and the BACK event goes back to whatever the previous menu was
+- the actual game loop will have to be different from the menus

 ## 3. Implementation

  commentary during implementation